Notebook Entries Febuary 2006

 > [PIC OF DAVID BROOKS]

-> SAY THAT THE DEMOCRATIC PARTY “HAS NOTHING NEW” TO OFFER TO THE
+> SAY THAT THE DEMOCRATIC PARTY “HAS NOTHING NEW” TO OFFER TO

 > AMERICAN PUBLIC AND THAT THE DEMOCRATIC PARTY REMAINS EFFECTIVE AT